- Homeless Shelters

-For the 180,000 girls and women experiencing homelessness across the country, bras and feminine hygiene products are considered a luxury.
+For the 216,000 girls and women experiencing homelessness across the U.S., bras and menstrual hygiene products are considered a luxury.
 Some women on the streets wear the same bra for eight years.
 This means more than occasional back pain from the lack of support her stretched-out underwire offers.
 It also means the potential for infection from the material continuously rubbing against her skin, not to mention the daily embarrassment of a sagging, ill-fitting bra.

-– established 43 affiliates across the U.S. and 7 internationally (Australia, Canada, Pakistan, Philippines, Thailand)
+– established 50 affiliates across the U.S. and 5 internationally (Australia, Canada, Pakistan, Germany, the Philippines)

-– helped over 320,000 women (women and girls experiencing homelessness, victims of domestic violence, victims of sex trafficking, and refugees, evacuees affected by natural disasters)
+– helped over 1,700,000 women (women and girls experiencing homelessness, victims of domestic violence, victims of sex trafficking, refugees, evacuees affected by natural disasters)

-– been featured in national and local media over 300 times, providing an opportunity for our team to advocate for the rights of homeless women and raise awareness about women’s dignity and health.
+– been featured in national and local media over 1,000 times, providing an opportunity for our team to advocate for the rights of women experiencing homelessness and raise awareness about women’s dignity and health.
 Outlets include: AP, NPR, Washington Post, USA Today, AJ+, Cosmopolitan Magazine, Newsweek and Yahoo News.